 - 1. This mandate falls within the framework of the general policy of the Commission with respect to technical harmonisation and standardisation, as well as within the scope of the Directive.
 It replaces any previous mandate on the same products formerly issued on a provisional base by the Commission. - 2.
-This mandate is based on article 11 of the Directive and has taken into consideration the Interpretative Documents1 that serve as reference for the establishment of guidelines for ETAs.
-It serves to ensure the quality of ETA Guidelines for products, always with reference to the state of the art, with particular reference to the fitness of the products listed in annex 1 intended to be used exclusively in bridge decks, enabling the works to satisfy the essential requirements set out in annex 1 of the Directive, provided that barriers to trade in these products exist and that the products fall within the scope of article 2.1 of the Directive; - 3.
+This mandate is based on article 11 of the Directive and has taken into consideration the Interpretative Documents(1) that serve as reference for the establishment of guidelines for ETAs.
+It serves to ensure the quality of ETA Guidelines for products, always with reference to the state of the art, with particular reference to the fitness of the products listed in annex 1 intended to be used for the construction of BUILDING WORKS, enabling the works to satisfy the essential requirements set out in annex 1 of the Directive, provided that barriers to trade in these products exist and that the products fall within the scope of article 2.1 of the Directive; - 3.
 Levels or classes of requirements for the works are under the responsibility of Member States and are not covered by the present mandate.
 As a consequence, they are not expected to be defined in the ETA guideline. - 4.
 Levels or classes of requirements for the products may be determined either in the Interpretative Documents or according to the procedure provided for in article 20 (2) of the Directive.
 In either case, where levels or classes of requirements for products are determined, guidance is given in Annex 3 to this mandate.
 This is not the case for classes of convenience, which are classes of product performances developed as a means of convenience for specifiers, manufacturers and purchasers.
 Such classes of convenience are not covered by the present mandate and should not be defined within the ETA guideline. - 5.
-The ETA guideline resulting from this mandate must allow products to comply with it even where performance does not need to be determined for a certain characteristic, because at least one Member State has no legal requirement at all for such a characteristic.
+The ETA guideline resulting from this mandate must allow products to comply with it even where performance does not need to be determined for a certain characteristic, because ate least one Member State has no legal requirement at all for such a characteristic.
 Declaration of performance for such characteristic must not be imposed on the manufacturer if he does not wish to declare it. - 6.
-Indications regarding the documents which should be taken into account to inform technical specification writers and manufacturers on national and harmonised legislation on substances classified as dangerous are given in Annex 4. - 7.
-This mandate is not intended to lead to the CE-marking of the components of the kit but only for the kits as construction products and according to the kit definition given in Annex 2 of this Mandate.
+Indications regarding the documents which should be taken into account to inform technical specification writers and manufacturers on national and harmonised legislation on substances classified as dangerous are given in Annex 4.